 Ecommerce Disadvantage #3: Ecommerce Is Highly Competitive

 Finding the right niche is another one of the worst ecommerce disadvantages.
 The reality is the best niches are often the most competitive that’s why people are drawn to them.
 The more competitive a niche is, the more expensive ads for that niche are.
 There are a couple of ways around this.
 First, you can go after a different audience than your competitors.
-If all your customers are getting competitors through Facebook ads, you might try ranking organically in search.
-If all your competitors are using Pinterest, you might try Instagram which is also a very visual platform.
+If all your customers are getting competitors through Facebook ads, you might try ranking organically with SEO optimization.
+If all your competitors are using Pinterest, you might try Instagram marketing as Instagram is also a very visual platform.
 Second, if your ads are expensive, you can send traffic to blog posts and retarget your customers who visit them to create lower cost ads.

 Ecommerce Disadvantages #4: Customers Can Be Impatient